 3. Consider reviewing investments at least annually and rebalancing as needed

-As a rule of thumb, Fidelity suggests rebalancing if your mix of stocks, bonds, and cash veers more than 5%–10% from its target weight in your portfolio, resulting in more or less risk than your plan calls for.
+As a general rule, Fidelity suggests rebalancing if your mix of stocks, bonds, and cash veers more than 5%–10% from its target weight in your portfolio, resulting in more or less risk than your plan calls for.
 It can also be a good idea to evaluate your investment mix if your life goals change.

 Read Viewpoints on Fidelity.com: Give your portfolio a checkup